nilinswap/peer-connect/README.md

 ## Hooks?
-1. Fix resistive connect with peer issue - sometimes even after hitting submit with a peerid there is no connect.

-1.1 connect out of nat

-2. Try multiple peer connect
+- solve echo problem

+- create design for auto-connect (without peer-id)

+- create api design

-3. how can you provision this using a single javascript?
+- how can you provision this using a single javascript?

-4. How to bring in authentication
+- How to bring in authentication

+- Try multiple peer connect

 ## commands